 Infinite set of points extending in all directions along a perfectly flat surface.
 It is infinitely long and infinitely wide.
 A thickness (a height) of 0

 (single uppercase letter often represented as a four sided figure)

-Two points on a line and all points in between them.
+A part of a line consisting of 2 points, called end points, and the set of all points in between them.

 Segment Addition Postulate

-If B is between A and C, then AB+BC=AC
+If B is between A and C, the AB + BC = AC